camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/microsoft-teams.md

 or the registered application in the [Azure Active Directory](https://aad.portal.azure.com/) (visit [how to register the app](https://learn.microsoft.com/en-us/graph/auth-register-app-v2) for more information) alongside the relevant [Microsoft Graph API permissions](https://learn.microsoft.com/en-us/graph/permissions-reference).

+Some methods can use [protected Microsoft Teams APIs](https://learn.microsoft.com/en-us/graph/teams-protected-apis).
+Read more on [how to request access to protected APIs](https://learn.microsoft.com/en-us/graph/teams-protected-apis#request-access-to-protected-apis).

 :::note
 It is highly recommended to use Camunda secrets to store credentials so you don't expose sensitive information directly from the process.
 See [managing secrets](../../../components/console/manage-clusters/manage-secrets.md) to learn more.
 :::